 03. WASH MY FACE

-The next thing I do is brush my teeth and washing my face.
+The next thing I do is brush my teeth and wash my face.
 Check out this post to see what plant-powered skincare products I like to use.

 Really, the point of this step is to wake me up even more since I’ve found that once I have washed my face and brushed my teeth I can’t seem to go back to sleep.